m-martinez96/m-martinez96/README.md

 # 👋 Hi, I'm Michael Martinez

-I’m a **Computer Science student** at Northeastern Illinois University with hands-on experience as a **Technology Coordinator at Chicago Public Schools**.
+I’m a **Computer Science Graduate Student** at Northeastern Illinois University with hands-on experience as a **Technology Coordinator at Chicago Public Schools**.
 I’m passionate about troubleshooting, building efficient systems, and learning new technologies that improve workflows and enhance user experiences.

 ---